louislouw/svelte-chainstore/README.md

 # svelte-chainstore

-Perform a chain of operations on data represented by a svelte store as the data changes.
+Perform a chain of operations in response to store changes.

 Optionally apply changes back to the store.